You want to know 5 types of visual content your business needs? We’ve put this together and are going to cover each and every part of that question.

 Take your company invoices, for example.
 Whilst this is more functional than engaging, it’s still important to ensure that it looks good.

 An invoice says a lot about a business, and a visually appealing bill is both easy to understand — plus it gets paid quicker.
 Bill generators like Invoice Simple save you time and effort by generating easy-to-understand bills that look good and get paid.
+We recently implemented a custom designed invoice for a building marketing client which create 3 referrals just because we asked for them on the bill and the client noticed them when going through their filing process after we finished the project.

 This even includes otherwise trivial items like your internal documents, such as contracts and company updates.
 These communicate important information, and their design should reflect that.
 Visual content like this should convey professionalism and elegance.